Clearing and adjustment 2020

 - Typical contextual A-level offer (what is this?)

-Grade ABB, including Grade A in either History or Ancient History
+ABB, including A in History or Ancient History

 - Typical International Baccalaureate offer

 35 points overall.
 6,6,5 in Higher Level subjects (including 6 in History or Ancient History)

 - Study at a university ranked 9th in the UK for History (Complete University Guide 2020), while Ancient History at Manchester received a top score (93%) for student satisfaction in the National Student Survey 2020.

 - Combine the study of the Greek and Roman worlds with medieval and modern history.

 - Discover medieval and contemporary history, stretching from Late Antiquity to modern day histories of globalisation.

 - Learn from passionate and committed historians at the cutting edge of their subjects.